Our Wider Offer

 - The Choir singing with local community groups during the Christmas and summer season.

-- Singing with other local primary schools at an annual ‘Big Sing’ event.
+- Singing with other local primary schools at an annual ‘Braintree Sings’ event.

 - Annual spring and summer concerts held at the school.